-There are thousands of images within the image library and on this help page, we will give you some useful tips and tricks on how to find the image you need quickly and effectively.
+There are thousands of images within the image library.
+Here are some useful tips and tricks on how to find the image you need quickly and effectively.

 - Use keywords only

 Images are tagged with relevant keywords and not joining words.
-For example, if you want to find 'a group of people' just search for 'group people’ the ‘a’ and ‘of’ in the search term will confuse the results
+For example, if you want to find 'a group of people' just search for 'group people'.

-- Search for words, not symbols and emojis
+- Search using words, not symbols or emojis

 Search for ‘question’ rather than ‘?’ or ‘smile’ rather than ‘☺’